In this article you will find the following:

 Step 7.
 Recover The System by APFS Snapshot

-Note: the Time Machine has to be on and the hard disc connected for the process to be effective.
+A note from our team: the Time Machine has to be on and the hard disk connected for the process to be effective.

-Here is how you recover the system by APFS Snapshot:
+Here is how you recover the system using APFS Snapshot:

 - In the Menu bar, select the Time Machine icon.
-If you can’t see the Time Machine icon, you can add it to the menu bar by entering system preferences and selecting Time Machine, then clicking “Show Time Machine in Menu Bar”
+If you can’t see the Time Machine icon, you can add it to the menu bar by entering System Settings and selecting Time Machine, then clicking “Show Time Machine in Menu Bar”.

 - Proceed to follow the instructions to downgrade your OS.

 This procedure can take some time.
 After completion, wait a few seconds and boot up your machine.
+You may notice that your MacBook keeps restarting after the Apple logo if it fails to load the operating system correctly.
 If the issue is still prominent, we will run Apple Diagnostics for any hardware failures.

 When you use Single User Mode it carries out maintenance and troubleshooting tasks.
 By booting up as a single user it requires the minimum resources giving use to a single user in a multi-user network.